ianw3214/bananana/README.md

 - Use asynch for database operations so it doesn't wait on these calls
 - Inventory limit (Don't catch fish once limit reached)
 - Compress data before sending? - maybe not super important until bandwidth becomes an issue

+## TODOs (OTHER)

+- Centralized data source for shared data between server/client
+- Make id vs name more clear and consistent